Snow Plowing and Winter Parking

 Snow and ice on boulevard sidewalks or trails must be cleaned within 12 hours of accumulation.
 Snow may not be moved from private property onto streets.

-What should I do if my mailbox or sod is damages by the City's snow removal equipment?
+What should I do if my mailbox or sod is damaged by the City's snow removal equipment?

 City policy allows mailbox replacement only if there has been direct contact with City snow removal equipment.
-Sod damaged by plows and reported by June 1, 2013 will be repaired or replaced by the Municipal Services Department.
-Sod damaged by salt, sand or deicing chemicals will not be repaired or replaced by the City.
+Sod damaged by plows and reported each year by June 1, will be repaired or replaced by the Municipal Services Department.
+Sod damaged by salt, sand, or deicing chemicals will not be repaired or replaced by the City.